 CMYK is an acronym for Cyan, Magenta, Yellow, and Key.
 The “key” color is just an industry term for black.
 Finally, you have something to talk about with all your offset printing friends!

 Four Color Process utilizes only those 4 colors in an overlapping pattern.
-Each color is printed in a unique halftoned angle to create what is called a Rosette Pattern.
+Each color prints in a unique halftoned angle to create a Rosette Pattern.
 This pattern arranges the colors in such a way that it tricks your eye into seeing a full color image, even though there are only 4 colors being printed.

 All in all, when it comes to printing photo-realistic images, Four Color Process is a great choice if you want the quickest, most economical option available.